salesforce/ml4ir/python/README.md

 ```
 python3 -m pytest /path/to/test/module
 ```

-NOTE: Make sure to add the right data and feature config before training models.
-TODO: describe how to do this

 ## Project Organization
 The following structure is a little out of date (TODO(jake) - fix it!)